josephsurin/portfolio/src/posts/2021-07-25-ijctf-2021-ecsign-writeup/index.md

 \end{aligned}
 $$

-Since XOR is annoying to work with algebraically, we estimate the XOR operations with additions:
+Since XOR is annoying to work with algebraically, we approximate the XOR operations with additions:

 $$
 \begin{aligned}